-48 17.3.1 Introduction
+17.3.1 Introduction

-49 This section assesses studies based on the links between sustainable development and climate change 50 mitigation in order to facilitate robust conclusions on synergies and trade-offs between different policy objectives across methodologies, scenarios and sectors.
-Conclusions are drawn based on national and sub-national, sectoral and cross-sectoral, short- and long-term transition studies presented in this and other sections of the report as a basis for establishing an overall picture of how sustainable development and climate change policies can be linked as a basis for accelerated transitions
+This section assesses studies based on the links between sustainable development and climate change mitigation in order to facilitate robust conclusions on synergies and trade-offs between different policy objectives across methodologies, scenarios and sectors.
+Conclusions are drawn based on national and sub-national, sectoral and cross-sectoral, short- and long-term transition studies presented in this and other sections of the report as a basis for establishing an overall picture of how sustainable development and climate change policies can be linked as a basis for accelerated transitions.

-6 This section focuses initially on issues related to short- and long-term transitions to meet climate change 7 and sustainable development goals in the context of the UNFCCC and the UN 2030 Agenda for 8 Sustainable Development.
-Global-modelling results and economy-wide studies are then assessed, 9 followed by a discussion of specific challenges in relation to renewable energy penetration and phasing 10 out fossil fuels, stranded assets and just transitions.
-Key synergies and trade-offs between meeting the 11 UN 2030 sustainable development goals (SDGs) and mitigation are then illustrated by means of cross-12 sectoral examples.
-Finally, an overview of the assessment of SDG synergies and trade-offs based on all 13 sectoral chapters in this report for a range of key mitigation options is then presented.
+This section focuses initially on issues related to short- and long-term transitions to meet climate change and sustainable development goals in the context of the UNFCCC and the UN 2030 Agenda for Sustainable Development.
+Global-modelling results and economy-wide studies are then assessed, followed by a discussion of specific challenges in relation to renewable-energy penetration and phasing out fossil fuels, stranded assets and just transitions.
+Key synergies and trade-offs between meeting the UN 2030 Sustainable Development Goals (SDGs) and mitigation are then illustrated by means of cross-sectoral examples.
+Finally, this section presents an overview of the assessment of SDG synergies and trade-offs based on all sectoral chapters in this report for a range of key mitigation options.

-15 17.3.2 Short-term and long-term transitions
+17.3.2 Short-term and Long-term Transitions

-16 It is increasingly being recognised that sustainable-development policy goals and meeting short- and 17 long-terms climate policy goals are closely linked (IPCC 2018).
-It is also being realised that, under the 18 Paris Agreement, climate change policies should be integrated into sustainable development agendas, 19 while the UN 2030 Agenda as well includes SDG 13 on climate actions.
-In this way, both UN 20 agreements provide joint opportunities for systematic transitions in support of both climate change and 21 sustainable development.
-Achievement of the Paris Agreement's goals will require a rapid and deep 22 worldwide transition in all GHG emissions sectors, including land-use, energy, industry, buildings, 23 transport and cities, as well as in consumption and behaviour (United Nations Environment Programme 24 2019).
-Meeting the goals of such a transformation requires that the long-term targets and pathways to 25 fulfil the stabilization scenarios play an important role in guiding the direction and pathways of short-26 term transitions.
-There is therefore a need for long- and short-term policies and investment decisions to 27 be closely coordinated.
+It is increasingly being recognised that sustainable development policy goals and meeting short- and long-term climate policy goals are closely linked (IPCC 2018).
+It is also being realised that, under the Paris Agreement, climate change policies should be integrated into sustainable development agendas, while the UN 2030 Agenda as well includes SDG 13 on climate actions.
+In this way, both UN agreements provide joint opportunities for systematic transitions in support of both climate change and sustainable development.
+Achievement of the Paris Agreement's goals will require a rapid and deep worldwide transition in all GHG emissions sectors, including land use, energy, industry, buildings, transport and cities, as well as in consumption and behaviour (UNEP 2019).
+Meeting the goals of such a transformation requires that the long-term targets and pathways to fulfil the stabilisation scenarios play an important role in guiding the direction and pathways of short-term transitions.
+There is therefore a need for long- and short-term policies and investment decisions to be closely coordinated.

-29 In the context of the Paris Agreement, countries have submitted their initial plans for the 30 decarbonization of their economies to the UNFCCC in the form of their so-called national determined 31 contributions (NDCs).
-The ambitions of the NDCs are closely related to the ongoing UNFCCC 32 negotiations over the financial measures and forms of compensation.
-Although the Paris Agreement 33 emphasizes the links between climate policies and sustainable development, the UN's 2030 Agenda 34 and the SDGs are not very well represented at present in the NDCs, according to Fuso Nerini et al. 35 (2019).
-Very few of the NDCs include any reference to the SDGs, which Fuso Nerini et al. (2019) 36 highlight as a barrier to the successful implementation of the Paris Agreement, which induces them to 37 call for a more holistic policy approach.
-Campagnolo and Davide (2019) have assessed the impacts of 38 the submitted NDCs on poverty eradication and inequalities of income based on empirical research and 39 a global CGE model.
-One conclusion is that the NDCs of less developed countries would tend to reduce 40 poverty alleviation, but this can be offset if international financial support is provided for the mitigation 41 actions.
+In the context of the Paris Agreement, countries have submitted their initial plans for the decarbonisation of their economies to the UNFCCC in the form of their so-called National Determined Contributions (NDCs).
+The ambitions of the NDCs are closely related to the ongoing UNFCCC negotiations over the financial measures and forms of compensation.
+Although the Paris Agreement emphasises the links between climate policies and sustainable development, the UN's 2030 Agenda for Sustainable Development and the SDGs are not very well represented at present in the NDCs, according to Fuso Nerini et al. (2019).
+Very few of the NDCs include any reference to the SDGs, which (Fuso Nerini et al. 2019) highlight as a barrier to the successful implementation of the Paris Agreement, which induces them to call for a more holistic policy approach.
+Campagnolo and Davide (2019) have assessed the impacts of the submitted NDCs on poverty eradication and inequalities of income based on empirical research and a global Computable General Equilibrium (CGE) model.
+One conclusion is that the NDCs of less developed countries would tend to reduce poverty alleviation, but this can be offset if international financial support is provided for the mitigation actions.